 #16 Night Dives with Octopus & Bioluminescence

 Every night dive I’ve done in Cozumel was like an octopus party!
 I had no idea they were so colorful.
-But it’s not just octopus you can expect to see down there at night, we also saw lots of sleeping turtle, huge crabs, and so many lobsters!
+But it’s not just octopus you can expect to see down there at night, we also saw lots of sleeping turtles, huge crabs, and so many lobsters!
 Plus if you cover your torch you can see the bioluminescence.
 It’s like a dream world down there at night so make sure you book in a night dive.

 #17 Black Coral